126. The Barber and the Fairy

-A tree yaksha bestowed seven pots of gold on a barber.
+A tree-fairy bestowed seven pots of gold on a barber.

 When the barber got home, he discovered the seventh pot was only half-full.
 He felt compelled to fill the pot, so he put in all his own money.
-It was still just half-full.
+The pot was still just half-full.